kevinAlbs/Bookmarker/README.md

 ![Architecture diagram](/extension/img/diagram.png?raw=true)

 In addition, the main interface to review and modify bookmarks is it's own website located alongside the back-end service.
 So you can access this from any computer.
-Finally, the back-end service has a simple API which can be easily extended or used (e.g. potential to make an easy mobile app).
+Finally, the back-end service has a simple API which can be easily extended or used (e.g. by a mobile app).

 [more info coming soon]